mhellwinkel/www.masfaaonline.org/governance/policies.md

 ### 5.1 Membership Dues

 The membership year is January 1 to December 31\.
-Annual membership forms will be mailed by January 15th of each year and payment of dues is required by March 1st.
+Annual membership forms will be announced on the MASFAA list serve by January 15th of each year and payment of dues is required by March 1st.
 Individuals attending Association activities shall be charged the non-membership fee until dues are paid.

 ### 5.2 Sponsorships

 Sponsorships shall be solicited to underwrite direct budgeted expense items only once per year.
 Sponsorship forms will be mailed to associate members with membership forms in January of every year.
+Sponsorship fees will be evaluated yearly by the board in conjunction with the Associate Member delegate.
 Sponsors will be acknowledged for their support at the annual conference.
 The acknowledgment will be determined by the conference committee.
-Levels of sponsorship will be as follows:
+Levels of sponsorship will be determined yearly by the board:

-* Association Advertising Package: $1,050
-* Annual Conference Exhibit Table
-* Annual Conference Program Listed Corporate Update (4 minutes)
-* Website Advertisement on the MASFAA Website
-* Annual Conference Thank You Recognition Board
-* Power Point of MASFAA member logo and association pictures throughout the conference
-* Conference Table Advertising Package: $500
-* Annual Conference Exhibit Table
-* Annual Conference Thank You Recognition Board
-* Conference Advertising Package: $200
-* Annual Conference Thank You Recognition Board

 ### 5.3 Conference registration fee refunds

-All requests for refunds shall be in writing and sent to the <s>Secretary</s> Treasurer for approval.
+All requests for refunds shall be in writing and sent to the Treasurer for approval.

 #### 5.3.1

 A 100% refund shall be granted if the request is received at least 15 days prior to the start of the conference.
-The <s>Secretary</s> Treasurer shall confirm that the fee was received and issue a refund, with notification of the conference chair.
+The Treasurer shall confirm that the fee was received and issue a refund, with notification of the conference chair.

 #### 5.3.2

-A request for refunds due to extenuating circumstances may be granted upon approval of the <s>Secretary</s>Treasurer and the President.
+A request for refunds due to extenuating circumstances may be granted upon approval of the Treasurer and the President.
 These requests must be received within 15 days after the conclusion of the conference.

 #### 5.3.3